18.4.20

 Clean & paint 2 coats of gesso

-After a year of collecting coffee tins, I dedicate 4 days to cleaning and preparing the tin cans for the fun decorative painting stage.
-Once all is done and dry, I will use up the oil paint leftover on my palette after I have done a fine art painting.
+After a year of collecting coffee tins, I dedicate four days to cleaning and preparing the tins for the fun decorative painting stage.
+Once all is done and dry, I will use up the oil paint left on my palette after completing a fine art painting.
 Painting the tins is like the cooldown exercise after a vigorous stage of creative energy.

 Old socks made into painting gloves.